Coronavirus Symptoms: Do You Need Urgent Care?

 Mild symptoms can be managed with over the counter pain and cold medications.
 If these offer little to no relief, prescription antiviral treatment is available at our urgent care for COVID-19.

 Solar Urgent Care provides COVID-10 testing, treatment and other medical services for urgent health and medical issues.
 No appointment is necessary and all services are available on a walk-in basis.
 No matter your medical concerns, we go above and beyond to provide immediate care and treatment to keep you and your loved ones safe and healthy.
-Visit our Ventura or Oxnard locations today!
+Visit our Oxnard locations today!